woman smiling on beach with yellow carry-on suitcase wide

 Bring shoes that are both versatile and comfortable.
 Easier said than done, we know.

 For a warm weather vacay, pack your comfiest sneaker and two pairs of sandals you can dress down or up.
-And for your chillier destinations, we recommend one pair of weather-proof boots, one pair of dress shoes for a fancy dinner, and one stylish sneaker or flat shoe (that’s comfortable if we hadn’t mentioned that enough).
+And for your chillier destinations, we recommend one pair of weather-proof boots, one pair of dress shoes for a fancy dinner and one stylish sneaker or flat shoe (that’s comfortable if we hadn’t mentioned that enough).

 girl in a car on a road trip with her while sneakers hanging out the window